Last Updated on January 16, 2022

-Have you ever looked at your bank balance and thought that there was some fraudulent activity on your card, only to find out that it was a result of your latest shopping spree?
+Have you ever looked at your bank balance and thought that there was some fraudulent activity on your card or some erroneous transactions, only to realise it was a result of your latest shopping spree?

 We get it.
-Expenses just pile up, and somehow it’s hard to grow the balance in our account.
-So here are some habits you can start implementing now to help you save better.
+Expenses can pile up unknowingly, and somehow it’s hard to grow the balance in our accounts.
+There is great value in saving, and here are some habits you can start implementing now to help you do so better.

 Buying Gifts in Advance During Sales

-The reality is that you’re going to buy these gift anyway, so why not get them ahead of time and not only benefit from the discounts but also get a more suitable gift for your loved ones (let’s be real, last-minute gifts tend to almost always miss the mark).
+Let’s be real.
+Last-minute gifts tend to almost always miss the mark.
+The reality is, you’re going to buy these gifts anyway, so why not get them ahead of time and not only benefit from the discounts but also get a more suitable gift for your loved ones)?

 Planning ahead even works if your loved one is a foodie.
 You can purchase vouchers or book reservations at restaurants with the various food apps.
+There are also subscription schemes out there that, for an annual fee, include 1-for-1 dining privileges and significant discounts.
+These could contribute significantly to overall savings when dining out.
 You could even look through promotions for your credit or debit cards and save a little while lavishing on your loved ones.

 Of course, it’s probably best not to go too far with this.
-If your future fiancée wants a proposal at an expensive restaurant, then we’d highly advise that you temporarily ditch this plan to save yourself from any potential heartache or an unhappy fiancée (both outcomes are just as bad).
+If your future fiancée expects a proposal at an expensive restaurant, then we’d highly advise that you temporarily ditch this plan to save yourself any potential heartache or an unhappy fiancée (both outcomes are just as bad).

 Set Money Aside for Annual Expenses

-If you plan to spend $6,000/year on holidays, then build a systematic way of setting aside those funds.
-For instance, you could decide to save $500 a month for 12 months.
-Or you could set aside $2,000 from your bonus and $334 a month to save up this $6,000.
+For instance, if you plan to spend $6,000/year on holidays, you can build a systematic way of setting aside those funds.
+You could decide to save $500 a month for 12 months, or you could set aside $2,000 from your annual bonus and $334 a month to reach this $6,000.

 Save Before You Spend

-Yes, we know you’ve probably heard this before, but it’s about time you actually started doing it.
-If you want to avoid any unnecessary debt or avoid feeling like your account is depleting, start setting aside your savings.
+Yes, this is common sense and we know you’ve probably heard this before, but it’s about time you actually started doing it.
+If you want to avoid any unnecessary debt or avoid feeling like your account is depleting, start making saving a conscientious and non-negotiable effort.
 Even if all you can save is $100, that’s a good start.

 These small habits will go a long way.
-And if you start implementing them, you’ll see a bank balance that’ll leave you smiling.
+Start implementing them, and you’ll see a bank balance that’ll leave you smiling.